vscosta/yap/docs/syntax.md

 of 8-bit characters.
 Otherwise the text is represented as an array of wide chars, which may take 16 or 32 bits.
 This representational issue is completely transparent to the Prolog user.
 Users of the foreign language interface sometimes need to be aware of these issues though.
+Notice that this will likely change in the future, we probably will use an UTF-8 based representation.

 Character coding comes into view when characters of strings need to be read from or written to file or when they have to be communicated to